runestro/525icons/README.md

 You do not need the file 525icons.otf, unless you want to install it on your OS.
 The css file must be in the same directory as the fonts.
-If not, you have the make changes in the code.
+If not, you have to make changes in the code.

 In the <code>&lt;head&gt;</code> of your html, reference the location to your 525icons.css and fonts.